A healthier semi-classical dynamics: Framework

-Observables of the classical-quantum system are defined by the usual algebra of quantum observables with additional dependence on the classical degrees of freedom and are denoted $A(Z_t), B(Z_t),$ et cetera.
-Since the classical and quantum states at a given time are random variables, it follows that the expectation value of these objects must be considered with respect to both the typical trace $\Tr$ of a quantum state and the average over possible outcomes of these random variables i.e. $\mathbb{E}[\Tr\{A(Z_t)\rho_t\}]$.
-In the same way that $\Tr\{A\rho \}$ in standard quantum theory predicts expectation values and probabilities for all possible quantum experiments by suitable choices of $A$, all outcomes of classical-quantum experiments performed at time $t$ can be found by computing quantities of the form $\mathbb{E}[\Tr\{A(Z_t)\rho_t\}]$.
-Although computable directly from $Z_t$ and $\rho_t$, the quantity that is sufficient to predict any outcome at time $t$ in the classical-quantum case is since $\cqstate(z,t)$ may be integrated over $A(z)$ to compute any $\mathbb{E}[\Tr\{A(Z_t)\rho_t\}]$.
-The quantity $\cqstate(z,t)$ thus defines the \textit{mixed states} of the theory, and thus must be evolved carefully if one wishes for sensible outcomes to be predicted \cite{galley2021nogo, Gisin:1989sx}.
+Observables of the classical-quantum system are defined by the usual algebra of quantum observables with additional dependence on the classical degrees of freedom and are denoted $A(z), B(z),$ et cetera.
+Since both $Z_t$ and $\rho_t$ are random variables, it follows that the expectation value of a classical-quantum observable $\langle \langle A \rangle \rangle$ must be considered with respect to both the typical trace $\tr$ of a quantum state and the average over possible outcomes of these random variables i.e. where the double angled brackets here are intended to remind one that the average is taken both over the quantum state and as random variables.
+In the same way that $\tr\{A\rho \}$ in standard quantum theory predicts expectation values and probabilities for all possible quantum experiments by suitable choices of $A$, all outcomes of classical-quantum experiments performed at time $t$ can be found by computing quantities of the form given in Eq. \eqref{eq: CQexp}.

+Although expectation values of classical-quantum observables are computable directly from $Z_t$ and $\rho_t$, the quantity that is sufficient to predict any outcome of a measurement at time $t$ is the \textit{classical-quantum state} Since the quantum state $\rho_t$ is positive and normalised at all times, it follows that $\cqstate(z,t)$ is positive semi-definite at all points in phase space and normalised such that $\int dz \tr\{\varrho(z,t)\}=1$.
+To see that expectation values can also be computed using the classical-quantum state, we note simply that note that the product of $\varrho(z,t)$ and an observable $A(z)$ may be integrated over phase space and traced over Hilbert space to compute the expectation value which is equivalent to the definition given in Equation \eqref{eq: CQexp}.

+The classical-quantum state is the natural generalisation of the classical probability distribution and quantum density operator to the classical-quantum setting.
+When the classical degrees of freedom are traced over, $\rho(t)=\int dz \varrho(z,t)$ describes a density operator with no conditioning on the classical degrees of freedom.
+When the Hilbert space is traced over, $P(z,t)=\tr\{\varrho(z,t)\} $ describes the classical probability distribution in phase space without conditioning on a quantum measurement outcome.
+The full object encodes correlations between the two systems – if the classical and quantum systems are correlated as random variables, then $\mathbb{E}[\delta(z-Z_t) \rho_t]\neq \mathbb{E}[\delta(z-Z_t)]\mathbb{E}[\rho_t]$, and thus the classical-quantum state does not factorise i.e. $\varrho(z,t)\neq \rho(t) P(z,t)$.
+In this case, one may understand $\varrho(z,t)$ is the density operator one assigns to the quantum system given that the classical system is at $z\in\mathcal{M}$ at time t, multiplied by the probability of finding a classical system at $z$ in the first place.